10 Rules of Using Fonts in Virtual Reality

 Color and contrast

-Generally, this is obvious one.
+Generally, this is an obvious one.
 In all this mess, any additional contrast is better.

 People say that in desktop UI on white background better not to use pure black color for texts.
 Dark grey improves readability and looks less contrast.
 I don’t think that it’ll work in VR as well.
 Poor resolution and bad focus of observer make such details unnoticeable.